 Training Executives on Anti-Corruption Laws – Best Practices

-Good strategists manage uncertainty by playing the probabilities, but too many executives use wishful thinking when it comes to anti-corruption compliance.
 Playing the probabilities means understanding the odds of success.
-Just 1 in 12 companies manages to mitigate reputational risk exposure resulting from non-compliance and which in turn results in a high level of reputational risk exposure.
+Just 1 in 12 companies manages to mitigate reputation risk exposure resulting from non-compliance and which in turn results in a high level of reputation risk exposure.

-Non-compliance seriously increases risk and liability, depreciates M&A and joint venture value, potentially damages the brand, undermines and reduces trust and confidence, increases the potential for investigation and prosecution, and threatens sustainability.
-Executives must be pro-active and continuously diligent in their efforts to mitigate individual and organizational risks.
+Non-compliance seriously increases risk and liability, depreciates mergers and acquisitions, and joint venture value, potentially damages the brand, undermines and reduces trust and confidence, increases the potential for investigation and prosecution, and threatens sustainability.
+Executives must be pro-active and continuously diligent in their efforts to mitigate individual and organisational risks.

 Corporate boards are due for a rude awakening – compliance expectations and competing stakeholders are demanding increased and more effective oversight.
 Directors, therefore, need to learn how to carry out these important functions.